duereg/manager-readme/README.md

 When I'm not coding or managing, I love to garden.
 I love plants and have a hard time not buying plants when I see them.
 If our space doesn't have plants it in, I'll bring them in.
 I've brought a bunch of biggish plants into previous offices to brighten the space.

-I have two dogs and used to volunteer at a dog shelter.
+I have three dogs and used to volunteer at a dog shelter.

 I drink too much coffee.
 I love coffee.
 I've taken classes on espresso brewing and own a semi-fancy espresso machine.